Kim Petras: 2025: upcoming studio album

+Artistry

 Petras is a pop singer who also makes electronic dance music (EDM), dance-pop, electropop and bubblegum pop.
 She credits the late 1990s and early 2000s pop scene, as well as 1980s Italo disco, as the primary basis for her sound.
-Petras describes herself as a 'Kylie Minogue stan first', citing Minogue as a key influence to her sound as a pop artist.
-Petras' other inspirations include Katy Perry, Cher, Lady Gaga, Rihanna, Beyoncé, Britney Spears, Christina Aguilera, Madonna and the Spice Girls, as well as Boy George, Debbie Harry, Queen, Freddie Mercury, Judy Garland, Baby E, Lil Aaron, Liz Y2K, and Kesha.
+Petras describes herself as a "Kylie Minogue stan first", citing Minogue as a key influence to her sound as a pop artist.
+Petras's other inspirations include Katy Perry, Cher, Lady Gaga, Rihanna, Beyoncé, Britney Spears, Christina Aguilera, Madonna and the Spice Girls, as well as Boy George, Debbie Harry, Queen, Freddie Mercury, Judy Garland, Baby E, Lil Aaron, Liz Y2K, and Kesha.
 In an interview, Petras stated that "To me, pop music is an escape from my problems.
 I can put on my headphones and listen to it for three and a half minutes to forget about everything that's bothering me.
 It's always been that way for me.
 I feel like pop definitely saved my life in so many ways."

-On her song writing, Petras told Noisey that "there's something about making a song that everybody can sing and remember, and when you listen to it the first time you already know the words by the second chorus, like you've always known the song.
+On her songwriting, Petras told Noisey that "there's something about making a song that everybody can sing and remember, and when you listen to it the first time you already know the words by the second chorus, like you've always known the song.
 I'm obsessed with that idea."
 She commented on themes, stating "I write about boys, heartbreak, sex, having fun and the things that I go through."

+Public image

 Following her debut, Petras was dubbed as "the new princess of pop" by Nasty Galaxy.
 The title was repeated by publications including Billboard, ABC News, V, and Idolator.

-Following the release of her debut album Clarity (2019), many reviewers praised the record but criticized her involvement with Dr. Luke, who had been accused of sexually and verbally assaulting American singer-songwriter Kesha in 2015.
+Following the release of her debut mixtape Clarity (2019), many reviewers praised the record but criticized her involvement with Dr. Luke, who had been accused of sexually and verbally assaulting Kesha in 2015.
 The same controversy was reignited in 2022 with the release of her EP Slut Pop, also produced by Dr. Luke.
 After the release of the EP, "#FreeKesha" trended on Twitter and Petras faced further backlash over lyrics in the EP referencing Lady Gaga, a supporter of Kesha and a survivor of sexual assault herself.

+Petras has spoken several times about her experience with transphobia, both in her personal life and in her career, stating that many record labels turned her down over her being transgender and tried to get other labels to do the same.

+In 2023, Petras became the second trans woman to be featured on the cover of the Sports Illustrated Swimsuit Issue.